 You finally cleared the decks for that long-awaited dream hike.
 But whether this season brings a straightforward John Muir Trail thru-hike or a complicated Alaska bushwhack, big expeditions require a lot more planning than a three-day weekend.
 The legwork you put in now can make your adventure safer, more enjoyable, and more likely to succeed.
-Here’s how to pull off that life-list trip.
+Here’s how to pull off that life-list trip and plan an expedition.

 Scout the Route

 - Dig deep for beta.
 Cross-reference topos, Google Maps, aerial photos, and elevation profiles to find the best route, resupply points, and campsites.
 Online trip reports, photos, and forums (like whiteblaze.net for the AT) also provide hard-to-find info.